 Unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents are considered participating securities and are included in the computation of earnings (loss) per share pursuant to the two-class method.
 The Company's unvested restricted share awards contain non-forfeitable dividend rights and participate equally with common stock with respect to dividends issued or declared.
 However, the Company's unvested restricted share awards do not have a contractual obligation to share in losses of the Company.
 The Company's unexercised stock options do not contain rights to dividends.
 Under the two-class method, the earnings used to determine basic earnings (loss) per common share are reduced by an amount allocated to participating securities.
 When the Company records a net loss, none of the loss is allocated to the participating securities since the securities are not obligated to share in Company losses.
 Use of the two-class method has an insignificant impact on the calculation of basic and diluted earnings (loss) per common share.
-The Company was in a net loss position for the three months ended March 31, 2019; therefore, all potentially dilutive securities were anti-dilutive.
+For the three months ended June 30, 2020, and the six months ended June 30, 2019, the Company was in a net loss position, therefore, all potentially dilutive securities were anti-dilutive.